-If you haven’t heard of the 1939 Art Deco landmark, originally known as The Minerva Theatre, it’s a relic of a bygone era in cinema houses, licked in white paint with aqua trimmings.
+Originally known as The Minerva Theatre, it’s a relic of a bygone era, licked in white paint with aqua trimmings.
 Elizabeth Taylor, Richard Burton and Julie Andrews have all attended premieres there.

 Miller has owned the property for 30 years, and used it as the headquarters for his production house Kennedy Miller Mitchell, which is relocating to Fox Studios.
 Bruce Dellit designed the theatre in 1939 – pioneering a wider Art Deco movement that has made Potts Point what it is today.

 “The Metro became a wellspring for Australian talent,” Miller told the Australian Financial Review.
 “Many found their way to global acclaim here – not only the likes of Nicole Kidman and Mel Gibson, but also directors, writers, cinematographers, designers and the like,” he said.

 So far, boutique hotel operators, entertainment industry companies, retailers, specialised developers and, most recently, Liberal councillor Christine Forster, have all shown interest.

 According to Commercial Real Estate (CRE), Forster put a motion to council to buy the building with a vision for the City of Sydney to transform it into a town hall (to host film festivals, theatre, arts events and even a local museum).
 But the motion was voted down in a council meeting.

 “It was well within our financial means to buy it,” she told CRE.
 “But essentially the Lord Mayor and her party have voted to sit idly by while the building is sold.
 Yet another ‘do nothing’ motion which is a complete sell-out of the local community.”